Vulnerable Persons Policy

 • Severe or long-term illness

-• Low income and/or debt
+• Low income and/or high levels debt

 • Caring responsibilities (including operating a power of attorney)